MehraeenTimas/Villanelle/README.md

-writing a simple todo list for myself
+writing a simple todo list for myself.
 Angular frontend and Node.js backend.

 ## Prerequisites